Last Updated: Jan 14, 2021

 - 24-Hour Support

-Binary retention at Usenet.net is up to 2,357 as of the time of writing.
+Binary retention at Usenet.net is over 1200 days as of the time of writing and 17+ years of text retention.

 Both plans come with a free five-day, 10GB trial.
 Cancel before your trial expires to avoid being billed for the service.